 Your business will be responsible for collecting sales tax on all transactions for any retail sales of products.
 The company must pay the collected sales tax to the Virginia Department of Taxation.
 The Virginia Department of Taxation can hold you personally liable for unpaid sales taxes if you are a corporate officer.
 A lawyer with the firm of Dale Jensen, PLC can assist you in the setup of your business to make sure that the officers are correctly named on the incorporation documents.

 Most corporate entities are required to file a separate income tax return.
 Depending on the structure of the entity, no tax may be due.
 Instead, the income from the business may get reported on your individual tax return.
 Your business formation lawyer in Virginia with the firm of Dale Jensen, PLC, can provide information on the different types of entities that allow the income or losses from the business to be claimed on your personal return.

 If your entity set up requires you to report the business income on your individual return, the company must prepare a K-1 reporting document.
 If your corporation has been established without electing to pass-through income to the shareholders, the business will have to pay any tax liability owed when the return is filed.

 Contact Our Business Formation Lawyers Today

 Starting a business involves a variety of factors, and with the assistance of Dale Jensen, PLC, you can have peace of mind in knowing that you have taken the proper steps towards success.
 Please don’t delay contacting our business formation lawyer in Virginia; we can act as your guide when in the initial stages of business formation.
 We will make sure all of the important legal issues are taken care of, so you can rest easy knowing that your business will run smoothly with our law firm there to back you.
 Don’t hesitate, though.
+Do not hesitate to receive legal assistance from a trusted business formation lawyer.
 You never know when legal issues may arise so it is best to be prepared.
 Contact our firm today to learn more.